 Upon written request by the student, and if the student has met all financial and admission obligations to the University, the Office of the Registrar will furnish an official transcript of the student's records at APSU.
-There is no charge for transcripts.
+There is no charge for transcripts, but there is a limit of two copies per request/day.
 Transcripts may also be requested via fax to (931) 221-6264.
 Transcripts transmitted via fax cost \$1 per page including the cover sheet, and an official copy is also sent through the mail if requested.
 "Issued to Student" transcripts may be requested by telephone through AP Talk, (931) 221-7000.

-Transcripts may also be requested through the web at: www.apsu.edu/records/forms.htm
+Transcripts may also be requested through the web: www.apsu.edu/records/transcripts.htm